 Related: The Best Coffee Makers

-What We Like: Lightweight, compact, affordable, easy to use
+What We Love: Lightweight, compact, affordable, easy to use

-What We Don't Like: Some reviewers cite durability issues, fewer beverage settings than others
+What We Don't Love: Some reviewers cite durability issues, fewer customizable settings

 The Essenza Mini includes a 20-ounce water tank and makes two beverage sizes (espresso and lungo).
 This is one of the fastest Nespresso machines since the water heats up in only 25 seconds.
 It comes with a low-eco mode and auto-shutoff and can be used alongside the Aeroccino frother to make lattes and cappuccinos.